reaganprice2004/voice-activated-chatbot/README.md

 The chatbot includes basic safety and privacy guardrails to prevent misuse and protect user data.

 - The system prompt guides the chatbot to remain helpful, concise, and safe
-- The chatbot avoids handling sensitive personal information such as:
+- The chatbot avoids handling sensitive personal information, such as:
   - Passwords
   - API keys
   - Social Security numbers